 During those 3 months he made a strong impression on Nurse O’Donel and the surgeon who operated on him, Charles J McAuley.
 Many decades later (and despite going anti-Treaty), both had very fond memories of Ennis.
 O’Donel, a highly experienced nurse, called Tom’s recovery “remarkable” and recalled him as the most senior IRA man she accommodated in her nursing home.
 McAuley wrote of the indomitable spirit of Ennis.
 When told of British prime minister Lloyd George’s threat to contain the IRA with barbed wire all over Ireland, Tom declared “And while he’s busy at that, what does he think we’ll be doing?”.

 Ennis was clearly a strong personality.
 John Borgonovo (in ‘The Battle for Cork‘) calls him “an intelligent and charismatic leader”.
-Several of his 2nd Batt comrades cited his decision to support the Treaty as the main or only reason they and their unit did so themselves.
-His insistence the Custom House be a 2nd Batt job and Dublin Brigade’s agreement showed how well he could state a case to higher authority.
+Several of his 2nd Battalion comrades cited his decision to support the Treaty as the main or only reason they and their unit did so themselves.
+His insistence the Custom House be his unit’s job and Dublin Brigade’s agreement showed how well he could state a case to higher authority.
 His daughter, Nuala MacDonald, says that her father was not well educated, yet he mixed comfortably with all levels in the Army as well as with politicians.
 Notably he became friends with Emmet Dalton – with a more privileged upbringing & higher academic qualifications – commissioned as an “officer and gentleman” into the class-based BA.

 In his excellent ‘A City in Civil War‘, Padraig Yeates conveys a disparaging view of Ennis’s rise to Major General in the National Army, suggesting the vacuum left by more senior pre-Truce Dublin IRA going anti-Treaty resulted in little competition.
 Mr Yeates also categorises Tom as one of the ‘Collins cabal of street gunmen’, in a dismissive way.
 Yet what better type of man would you want on your side when backed against a wall by superior numbers, as the fledgling Free State was?
 How many others had the actual hands-on field command experience of Ennis?
 And, when trusted to clear the Four Courts, Ennis did not let the Provisional Government down.

 Nor did he pop up from nowhere; he’d earned steady promotion through the Tan War and during the Truce.
-Yes, he came from an ordinary & humble background, but in the Battle for Dublin and his other Civil War campaigns he proved more than a match for vaunted former superiors like Traynor, O’Malley and others.
-Ennis led from the front and adapted well to organised military tactics – maximising advantages from artillery, heavy weaponry & armoured cars – way beyond the scale of the guerrilla ambushes and hit jobs he’d carried out early in the Tan War.
+Yes, he came from an ordinary and humble background, but in the Battle for Dublin and his other Civil War campaigns he proved more than a match for vaunted former superiors like Traynor, O’Malley and others.
+Ennis led from the front and adapted well to organised military tactics – maximising advantages from artillery, heavy weaponry and armoured cars – way beyond the scale of the guerrilla ambushes and hit jobs he’d carried out early in the Tan War.
 Several Free State general officers with formal British or US military training and combat experience proved incapable of achieving fast results with minimal casualties on either side, like Ennis did.
 In The Battle for Cork, John Borgonovo highlights this and adds “Among former Dublin street fighters, Ennis enjoyed perhaps the smoothest transition to conventional army officer“.

 Another notable aspect of Tom’s military career is the absence of any association with atrocities.
-On the contrary, he demonstrated humanity in his treatment of Civil War IRA prisoners (senior & junior) and none were executed in his command area in Munster.
+On the contrary, he demonstrated humanity in his treatment of Civil War IRA prisoners (senior and junior) and none were executed in his command area in Munster.
 He also, with Dalton, made peace overtures to anti-Treaty leaders in the south.
 After the Civil War, he helped out several old comrades who’d opposed him in 1922/23.